teddyjfpender/starknet-kms/packages/mental-poker/README.md

 # Mental Poker Protocol - TypeScript Implementation

-A complete 1:1 port of the Rust `@barnett-smart-card-protocol` implementing the Barnett-Smart mental poker protocol with zero-knowledge proofs.
+A TypeScript port of the Rust `@barnett-smart-card-protocol` implementing the Barnett-Smart mental poker protocol with zero-knowledge proofs.

-## 🎉 Status: **FULLY FUNCTIONAL**
+## 🔄 Status: **POST-AUDIT IMPROVEMENTS**

-The core mental poker protocol is now **completely operational** with all cryptographic operations working correctly:
+Following a comprehensive security audit, the implementation has been significantly enhanced:

 - ✅ **Zero-Knowledge Proofs**: All Chaum-Pedersen proofs verify successfully
 - ✅ **ElGamal Encryption**: Complete card masking/unmasking cycle
 - ✅ **Multi-Party Operations**: Secure key generation and aggregation
 - ✅ **Card Operations**: Mask, remask, reveal, and unmask with proofs
 - ✅ **API Compatibility**: 100% match with Rust implementation
+- 🔄 **Enhanced Shuffle Proofs**: Improved Bayer-Groth verification with better security
+- 🔄 **Secure Parameter Generation**: Cryptographically sound Pedersen commitment parameters
+- ⚠️ **Security Limitations**: Known limitations documented and acknowledged

+## ⚠️ Security Notice

+This implementation contains known security limitations that should be addressed before production use:

+- **Incomplete Shuffle Verification**: While significantly improved, the Bayer-Groth shuffle verification uses simplified checks for some polynomial relations
+- **Custom ZK Proofs**: The masking, reveal, and key ownership proofs are custom implementations requiring formal security review
+- **Modular Inverse**: Uses custom implementation that should be reviewed for side-channel resistance

+See [PROGRESS.md](./PROGRESS.md) for detailed security status and improvement roadmap.

 ## Features